osu-crypto/libOTe/docs/LogVoleCleanOtAudit.md

 The recommended path is a controlled rewrite of the LogVole directory, using the existing scaffold only for small pieces that match clean-ot exactly.
 In practice that means some mechanical reuse in ring encoding or basic polynomial operations may survive, but the protocol structure should come from clean-ot.
 This keeps us accurate to the passing branch Lucian prepared while still landing in libOTe's architecture: stock SEAL, no TinyLabels, no clean-ot networking stack, no broad SEAL abstraction, and coproto-native sender/receiver code.

-## Current parity note
+## Current parity rule

-The two- and three-level recursive local flows now pass against the clean-ot test profile (`tau = 2`, `tau_hi = 1`, `alpha = 2`).
-A separate experiment with the earlier libOTe golden profile (`tau_hi = 2`) exposed a denoise/aggregate identity mismatch, so that should be treated as a future parameter-generalization issue rather than part of clean-ot parity until the reference branch is shown to cover it.
+Clean-ot is the oracle.
+Porting should preserve its parameter profiles, tests, state machine, and send/receive ordering.
+Callback protocol steps should translate mechanically to coroutine `send`/`recv` awaits; they are not permission to adjust VOLE math or parameter choices.
+Any extra parameter experiments belong after clean-ot parity and must be clearly separated from porting work.

 ## Next concrete work

-The next coding step should be cached/precomputed sender and repeated-online coverage, still using the clean-ot profile.
-Once those are green, the same recursive exchange can be split into coproto sender/receiver flows in one networking cutover.
+The next coding step should be cached/precomputed sender and repeated-online coverage, copied from the existing clean-ot tests and parameter builders.
+Once those are green, translate the callback networking directly to coproto sender/receiver flows in one cutover.